Mairho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds executable permissions
+a scripts that adds execute permissions to the owner and the groups